xeekworx/image/README.md

 ![Xeekworx](http://xeekworx.com/images/github/xeekworx_logo.png)
 xeekworx::image
 ===========
 **xeekworx::image is a single header/source class that you can easily include with your C++ project that abstracts software image manipulation.
-The STB library is required, but it's not a compiled library. **
+The STB library is required, but it's not a compiled library.**

 Note: C++11 is required.
-If you're using Visual Studio 2015, make sure you're on at least Update 2.
+If you're using Visual Studio 2015, make sure you're on at least Update 2.<br/><br/>
 First, you must include *"image.h"*.
 The class itself is within the xeekworx namespace, so keep that in mind as you're reading the documentation.

 CONSTRUCTORS